 The Last Days of Marc-André Leclerc

 He was the best alpinist of his generation, a quiet, unassuming Canadian known for bold ascents of some of the world’s most iconic peaks.
-Four months ago, at the age of 25, he traveled to Alaska to join climber Ryan Johnson for a first ascent outside Juneau.
+At the age of 25, he traveled to Alaska to join climber Ryan Johnson for a first ascent outside Juneau.
 They never came back, and a frantic nine-day search left more questions than answers.

 In the summer of 2016, I was researching the northwest face of the Devil’s Thumb, an infamous peak in southeast Alaska chronicled in Eiger Dreams, by Jon Krakauer.
 As a young writer, Krakauer had himself climbed the east ridge, but as I soon learned, no one had ever ascended via the 6,500-foot northwest face.
 It was one of alpinism’s last great prizes.
 In 2003, Guy Edwards and John Millar, two top-tier Canadian climbers, had disappeared on that face during a week of bad weather and frequent avalanches.
 After a six-day search, Alaska state troopers gave up looking.
 No one had attempted the line since.

 I called Colin Haley, a Seattle-based alpinist who has climbed extensively in Alaska, to ask if he knew of anyone thinking about a push on the massive and dangerous face.
 He didn’t, but he told me that if I was searching for a story, I should look into a young man from British Columbia named Marc-André Leclerc.
 “He’s one of the best all-around climbers I know,” Haley told me.
 I called Leclerc.